linode/docs/docs/kubernetes-shortguide-definitions/orchestration-definition-shortguide/index.md

 ### Orchestration

 Orchestration is the automated configuration, coordination, and management of computer systems, software, middleware, and services.
 It takes advantage of automated tasks to execute processes.
+The subject of orchestration is often discussed in reference to lifecycle management for containers, a practice known as container orchestration.